walterhiggins/WMPJS/book-outline.md

 ## Why I wrote this book

 I've been playing Minecraft since 2010 and have been playing Multiplayer Minecraft with my 2 kids on a shared server at home since 2011.
 I developed software as a hobby in my teens and have been developing software professionally for over 20 years.
-I took my Kids to local CoderDojo sessions where they learned to use Scratch and create simple web pages using HTML and Javascript.
+I took my Kids to local CoderDojo sessions where they learned to use Scratch and create simple web pages using HTML and JavaScript.
 I thought "Wouldn't it be cool if kids could learn to program using Minecraft?".
 When I first looked into developing Minecraft plugins I was bewildered by the number of options available.

 All of the options available required you to write code in Java.
 Java is the programming language which Minecraft is written in.
 It is a fine general purpose language especially suited to developing large complex business applications.
 However, it is not ideal as a first language to learn.
 Learning Java can take some time and you need to write a lot of Java code to get things done.
 Even for a seasoned Java developer, the options available for modding minecraft were bewildering.
-That's why I came up with the idea of making modding easier by letting plugin developers use Javascript instead.
+That's why I came up with the idea of making modding easier by letting plugin developers use JavaScript instead.

-In late 2012 I launched ScriptCraft - a way of writing Minecraft plugins using Javascript, a much simpler language than Java.
+In late 2012 I launched ScriptCraft - a way of writing Minecraft plugins using JavaScript, a much simpler language than Java.

 I wrote this book to make learning to program, fun and easy.
 I believe that learning even a little about software - how it's made and how it works - is good.
 Developing Minecraft Plugins is a great way to learn programming and create something fun for yourself and your friends.
 Maybe you want to create your own Minecraft mini-game or you can't find a Plugin that does exactly what you want.
 This book will teach you how to create your own plugins and mini-games.
 Playing Minecraft is fun.
 Creating Minecraft Plugins is a whole different level of fun.